Jawhar (general)

-Al-Qaid Jawhar ibn Abdallah (جوهر بن عبد الله, better known as Jawhar al Siqilli, al-Qaid al-Siqilli, "The Sicilian General", or al-Saqlabi, "The Slav"; born in the Byzantine Empire and died 28 April 992) was a Shiah Fatimid general who led the conquest of Maghreb, and subsequently the conquest of Egypt, for the 4th Fatimid Imam-Caliph al-Mu'izz li-Din Allah.
+Al-Qaid Jawhar ibn Abdallah (جوهر بن عبد الله, known variously as al-Siqillī (“the Sicilian”), al-Rūmī (“the Greek”), al-Kātib (“the royal secretary”), al-Qā’id (“the military commander”) and al-Saqlabī (“the slave”) born in Sicily and died 28 April 992, was a famous Fatimid general of Byzantine Greek origin from Sicily who led the conquest of Maghreb, and subsequently the conquest of Egypt, for the 4th Fatimid Imam-Caliph al-Mu'izz li-Din Allah.
 He served as viceroy of Egypt until al-Mu'izz's arrival in 973, consolidating Fatimid control over the country.
 After that, he retired from public life until his death.

-He is variously known with the nisbas al-Siqilli (الصقلي), al-Saqlabi (Arabic: الصقلبي, lit.
-The Slav), al-Rumi (الرومي); and with the titles al-Katib (الكَاتِب) and al-Qa'id (القائد).

 Biography

 The birth date of Jawhar is not known, but as he died in 992, and the peak of his career was between 950 and 975, he cannot have been born earlier than the 900s.
-He was a Croatian born in the Byzantine empire.

-Jawhar's father, Abdallah, was a slave, and Jawhar is first mentioned as a slave-soldier (ghulām) and possibly a secretary to the third Fatimid caliph, al-Mansur bi-Nasr Allah.
+Jawhar's father, Abdallah, was a slave from Sicily, and Jawhar is first mentioned as a slave-soldier (ghulām) and possibly a secretary to the third Fatimid caliph, al-Mansur bi-Nasr Allah.
 In 958, al-Mansur's son and successor, al-Mu'izz li-Din Allah chose Jawhar to lead a campaign to restore Fatimid control over the central and western parts of North Africa.
 In this campaign, Jawhar first gave proof of his exceptional military talents.
 He first led the Fatimid armies to victory over the Zenata tribe that had allied with the Fatimids' rivals, the Umayyads of the Caliphate of Córdoba, defeating and killing their leader, Ya'la ibn Muhammad al-Yafrani.
 He then turned southeast towards Sijilmasa, capturing and killing its ruler Muhammad ibn al-Fath ibn Maymun ibn Midrar.
 It was not until a year later, in October 960, that he moved north towards Fez, taking the city by storm on 13 November and capturing its Umayyad governor, Ahmad ibn Abi Bakr al-Judhami.
 With this victory, all of the Maghreb, apart from Tangier and Ceuta, came under Fatimid control, or recognized Fatimid suzerainty.
 As a token of his victory, Jawhar is said to have sent jars filled with live fish from the Atlantic Ocean to the Caliph in Ifriqiya.